adnanlakda/NAV_Capstone/README.md

 #### 5. Improve Usability
 * Improve non-technical user documentation and instructions
-* Test until the programs runs or fails gracefully in all reasonable scenarios
+* Test until the program runs or fails gracefully in all reasonable scenarios